 The amount a person earns from other sources of income may be subtracted from their SSI benefits.
 This is known as countable income.
 For example, if an SSI-eligible person earns $200 a month working, their SSI benefit would be reduced to $571 a month.
 It follows that if someone can work so much as to exceed the $771 monthly limit, that person would not be considered disabled in the eyes of the SSA.

 Similarly, if the married spouse of an SSI claimant holds a job, the amount they earned would be subtracted from SSI benefits in the same manner as if the claimant themselves worked.
 As a result, an SSI claimant cannot gain any benefits if they have a spouse who works full-time.
 In this way, determining Gwinnett County SSI benefits can require complex mathematical formulation.

-The SSI benefits program provides payments to people who are left unable to work because of a medical condition.
+The SSI benefits program provides payments to people who are unable to make ends meet because of a medical condition.
 As long as this condition has lasted at least 12 months, you may be eligible for these payments.

 When combined with other State benefits and Medicaid, these benefits can make all the difference in your life.
-An attorney could help you pursue the necessary Gwinnett County SSI benefits, so call today to see how one could help you.
+A Social Security advocate for the disabled can help you pursue the necessary Gwinnett County SSI benefits, so call today to see how one could help you.

 Contact The Khaki Law Firm Today

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.